Standinwol/lendhub/DEPLOYMENT_CHECKLIST.md

 - [ ] Check all polyfill dependencies are installed
 - [ ] Verify `next.config.js` webpack configuration
 - [ ] Ensure environment variables are set correctly
+- [ ] If getting "Function Runtimes must have a valid version" error, simplify `vercel.json`

 **MetaMask Issues:**
 - [ ] Verify Sepolia testnet is added to MetaMask